radareorg/radare2-book/first_steps/windows_compilation.md

 4. Generate the build system with Meson: `meson build --buildtype debug --backend vs2015 --prefix %cd%\dest`

-  > **info** Meson currently requires `--prefix` to point to an absolute path.
+    Meson currently requires `--prefix` to point to an absolute path.
 We use the %CD% pseudo-variable to get the absolute path to the current working directory.

 5. Start a build: `msbuild build\radare2.sln /p:Configuration=Debug /m`

-  > **info** The `/m[axcpucount]` switch creates one MSBuild worker process per logical processor on your machine.
+    The `/m[axcpucount]` switch creates one MSBuild worker process per logical processor on your machine.
 You can specify a numeric value (e.g. `/m:2`) to limit the number of worker processes if needed.
 (This should not be confused with the Visual C++ Compiler switch `/MP`.)

 6. Install into your destination folder: `meson install -C build --no-rebuild`
 7. Check your Radare2 version: `dest\bin\radare2.exe -v`